josette-seitz/San-FranDisco-WebAR/README.md

 https://mikehamptonart.com/products/san-frandisco-dad-hat

 Options:
-1. Clone Repo and view in Unity Editor
+1. Clone Repository and view in Unity Editor
 </br><i>OR</i>
 2. Scan QR Code to view in Web Browser and Grant Access to camera
 </br>

+You can also grab the Image from Unity Repository from StreamingAssets folder and print out to use :)

 ![San_FranDisco](https://github.com/josette-seitz/San-FranDisco-WebAR/assets/7431704/b78152fe-413f-420e-9acc-1a87118e4ed7)